Skip to main content

 Creating Grouping Rules

-To access the rules by which incidents will be grouped, go to Menu - Incident Manager section - Grouping Rules Setup.
+To access the rules by which incidents will be grouped, go to Main Menu - Incident Manager section - Grouping Rules Setup.

 At the top of the interface, there is a search bar and filters for convenient rule management, as well as a button for creating new rules.